wq/wq/docs/app/app.js.md

 #### `attachmentTypes`

 `attachmentTypes` is a relatively complex set of hooks for working with the context variables that are automatically generated in edit views for models with "attachments", i.e. models that incorporate one or more of [wq.db]'s [design patterns].
-They are grouped by the name of the attachement model (e.g. `annotation`, `identifier`).
+They are grouped by the name of the attachment model (e.g. `annotation`, `identifier`).
 The [default implementation] should give a sense of the overall options available, which are also described here.

 An `attachmentTypes` section on the wq/app.js configuration object will be merged with the default options (unlike the other hook configurations, which replace the default implementations entirely).